intel/ai-reference-models/docs/object_detection/tensorflow_serving/Tutorial.md

    **Note**: For some models, playing around with these settings values can improve performance even further.
    We recommend that you experiment with your own hardware and model if you have strict performance requirements.

-6. *Measure Real-Time and Throughput performance**: Clone the Intel Model Zoo into a directory called `intel-models` and run `rfcn-benchmark.py` [python script](/docs/object_detection/tensorflow_serving/rfcn-benchmark.py), which will test both Real-Time and Throughput performance.
+6. *Measure Online and Batch inference performance**: Clone the Intel Model Zoo into a directory called `intel-models` and run `rfcn-benchmark.py` [python script](/docs/object_detection/tensorflow_serving/rfcn-benchmark.py), which will test both Online and Batch performance.
       ```
    (rfcn_venv)$ git clone https://github.com/IntelAI/models.git intel-models
    (rfcn_venv)$ python intel-models/docs/object_detection/tensorflow_serving/rfcn-benchmark.py \